Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/exercise-using-debugger.md

     Do you see the problem?
   </summary>

+The bug is in `product.py`, and it relates to the price of products.

-  The price for the products gets set in `product.py`, see if you can find the error, fix it, and then re-run the debugger.
-Does it crash now?
-If you need add another breakpoint to `product.py` in the `create_product` function and step through the program.
+Hypothesize a cause for the error, make changes to fix it, and then re-run the debugger.

+Repeat this process until the program stops crashing, and the bug is fixed.
+During this debugger process, practice:

+- Adding another breakpoint to `product.py` inside the `create_product` function
+- Stepping through the program when re-running the debugger
 </details>

-### The 2nd Bug
+### Second Bug: Debugging a Failing Test

 One of the tests is failing, find the failing test in `tests/test_order.py`.